 Symptoms Of RAS

-In addition to hypertension (high blood pressure), people with RAS may also suffer from reduced kidney function which may cause the following symptoms:
+In addition to hypertension (especially if resistant to high blood pressure medications), people with RAS may also suffer from reduced kidney function which may cause the following symptoms:

 - Increase or decrease in urination